-Mr Nikou was appointed to the FA board in October 2014 and elected chairman in November 2018.
-He is the chair of the Referees Committee.
-Mr Nikou is a senior partner of global law firm K & L Gates practising in corporate and commercial law.
-He is currently a member of the AFC Ex-Co and deputy chair of the AFC and ASEAN legal committees respectively.
-He was a director of the Local Organising Committee AFC Asian Cup Australia 2015 Ltd until resigning on 19 June 2015 following the conduct of the tournament in January 2015 and was chair of the FIFA Women's World Cup bid committee.
-He is currently a member of the FIFA Women's World Cup 2023 steering committee.
+Mr Nikou was appointed to the FA board in October 2014 and elected Chair in November 2018.
+Mr Nikou is a senior partner of global law firm K & L Gates in the position of Global Practice Area Leader Corporate and Commercial.
+He is currently a member of the AFC Ex-Co, Deputy Chair of the AFC and ASEAN legal committees respectively and was formerly the Chair of the Women's Football Council and the Referees Committee.
+He was a director of the Local Organising Committee AFC Asian Cup Australia 2015 Ltd until resigning on 19 June 2015 following the conduct of the tournament in January 2015, and was Co-Chair of the Australia - New Zealand FIFA Women's World Cup Bid Committee.
+Mr Nikou is currently a member of the FIFA Women's World Cup 2023 Steering Committee.
+Mr Nikou was previously a Director of Football Victoria and Company Secretary of Melbourne Victory FC.